andymuncey/UnitTest-Reflection/README.md

 - whether parameter types for a method are in a specified order
 - whether the naming convention for a parameter is correct
 - whether the access modifier for a method is correct
-- whether a method is or isnt correctly declared as static It also allows static methods to be invoked (in much the same way as an instance tester, without the requirement for an instance of the class to be created)
+- whether a method is or isn't correctly declared as static It also allows static methods to be invoked (in much the same way as an instance tester, without the requirement for an instance of the class to be created)